Sourav-311/Excel_project_PIZZA-SALES/README.md

 # Excel_project_PIZZA-SALES
+- This Pizza Sales Dashboard is built using Power BI to analyze sales performance, order trends, and customer preferences.
+It provides actionable insights for decision-making in the food industry.
 ## KPI's REQUIREMENT
 - We need to analyze key indicators for our pizza sales data to gain insights into our business performance.
 Specifically, we want to calculate the following metrics:
 - 1. Total Revenue: The sum of the total price of all pizza orders.